 NOTE: If a person who qualifies as your dependent is also a qualifying parent or ancestor of your parent, you may claim that person as a dependent on line A2, or you may claim that person as a qualifying parent or ancestor of your parent on line A5.
 You may not claim that same person on both line A2 and line A5.
 Do not list the same person on line A1 that you listed on line A4.
 Enter the following on line(s) A1.

 - 1. The dependent's name.

-- 2. The dependent's social security number.

-- 3. The dependent's relationship to you.

-- The number of months the dependent lived in your home during 2003.
+If you are claiming an exemption for a stillborn child and the child was not named, enter "stillborn child" in place of a name. - 2.
+The dependent's social security number.
+If you are claiming an exemption for a stillborn child enter the certificate number from the certificate of birth resulting in stillbirth. - 3.
+The dependent's relationship to you. - 4.
+The number of months the dependent lived in your home during 2004.
+If you are claiming an exemption for a stillborn child, enter the date of birth resulting in the stillbirth.